pierreyoda/GameInc/README.md

 - Building management: the player can build new rooms, stairs or elevators.

-## Example of a JSON-defined game event
+## Example of a JSON-defined object

 ```
+// Event example (the custom JSON also supports comments)
 {
     "id": "Company_Engine_CanDevelop",
     "titleEnglish": "Custom Engine development unlocked!",